-As part of our series looking at what firms did to win accolades at the UK Pensions Awards 2016, PP speaks to LCP partner Laura Myers about how the firm won the DC Consultancy of the Year category.
+As part of our series looking at what firms did to win accolades at the UK Pensions Awards 2016, PP speaks to LCP partners Charlie Finch, Michelle Wright and Clive Wellsteed about how the firm won the Risk Reduction Adviser of the Year category.

 PP: What does it mean to win this award?

 CW: We are extremely proud to have won the PP Risk Reduction Adviser award for the third consecutive year, reflecting our focus on delivering first-class advice to our clients in this specialist area.

 As de-risking becomes more central to many schemes’ strategies, we have helped clients to identify the right de-risking opportunities and then implemented them on attractive terms.
 It is very rewarding to see our work in both these areas recognised by the award.